simonbs/tapestry-plugins/com.youtube/README.md

 Adds recent videos published by YouTube channels you are subscribed to.

 > [!WARNING]
-> This plugin is not stable and relies on a hack where an empty `client_secret` query parameter is injected into the URLs Tapestry call when performing the OAuth flow.
-This causes the OAuth flow to fail sometimes.
+> The OAuth flow relies on a hack where an empty `client_secret` query parameter is injected into the URLs Tapestry calls when performing the OAuth flow, and as a result, the flow is unstable and will sometimes fail.
 If that happens, you need to try again.
->
-> Furthermore, Tapestry does not seem able to keep the session alive as YouTube does not provide a refresh token.

 ## Installation